 Processing Kindle

-To process the wood into the desired finger long sticks, put the stick, where you want to make the break, over the round of a hard dead log or rock, and with another big stick, strike just forward of the contact point to crack up the kindle stick.
+Lets say, you dont have a tomahawk or small axe at hand; to process the wood into the desired finger long sticks, put the stick, where you want to make the break, over the round of a hard dead log or rock, and with another big stick, strike just forward of the contact point to crack up the kindle stick.

 Yet another method is to hold the stick to be broken on a 45 degree angle touching a hard surface.
 Strike with a rock two inches up the stick from the contact point.